TheRenegadeCoder/SnakeMD/README.md

 ## Tables

 Tables are sets of rows and columns which can display text in a grid.
-To style any of the contents of a table, consider using InlineText.
+To style any of the contents of a table, consider using Paragraph or InlineText.
+As of v0.4.0, you can also align the columns of the table using the Table.Align enum.

 *SnakeMD Source*